Can Chameleon Field be identified with Quintessence ?: Friedmann--Einstein equations of the Universe evolution

-Thus, if the radiation and matter densities depend on the expansion parameter $a$ as $\rho_r(a) \sim a^{-4}$ and $\rho_m(a) \sim a^{-3}$, local conservation of the total energy--momentum in the Universe can be fulfilled if and only if the conformal factor $f$, relating the Einstein and Jordan frames and defining the chameleon--matter interactions, is equal to unity, i.e. $f = 1$.
+Thus, if the radiation and matter densities depend on the expansion parameter $a$ as $\rho_r(a) \sim a^{-4}$ and $\rho_m(a) \sim a^{-3}$, local conservation of the total energy--momentum in the Universe can be fulfilled if and only if the conformal factor $f(\phi)$, relating the Einstein and Jordan frames and defining the chameleon--matter coupling, is equal to unity, i.e. $f(\phi) = 1$.
 However, in this case there is no influence of the chameleon field on the evolution of the radiation and matter densities and a dependence of the chameleon field mass on a density of its environment.
-Assuming that the chameleon field can in turn make an influence on an evolution of the radiation and matter densities we obtain the following solutions to Eq.(\ref{eq:26})
+In turn, for $f(\phi) \neq 1$ the evolution equations Eq.(\ref{eq:33}) admit some exact solutions.
+It is convenient to search these solution in dependence of the expansion parameter $a$.
+Treating the conformal factor $f(\phi)$ as a function of the expansion parameter $a$, i.e. setting $f(\phi) = f(a) \neq 1$, the solutions to Eq.(\ref{eq:35}) can be given by